Frontend tooling case study

 07 / Import and export flow

-- Open image The hidden file input accepts common image types.
-JavaScript validates MIME type and file size before loading the image through an object URL.
+1. Open image Validate MIME type and size before loading through an object URL.

 08 / Keyboard, mouse, and touch